C00reNUT/neural-style/README.md

 To improve low frequency features style transfer quality, as well as decrease time required to transfer style for a single image (esp. big image) - hierarchical style transfer was introduced.
 First, the style transfer happens at the lowest possible scale - the amount of downscaling steps is determined by `--max-hierarchy` command line setting or by the amount of downscaling steps needed for the smallest image to reach certain dimension size.
 In order to get vanilla style transfer, use `--max-hierarchy 1`.
+Then, the output - smallest stylized image - is upscaled, blended in with some white noise (if specified), and gets fed into the next hierarchical step as the initial guess.

 Example: